irishartstra/waffle/README.md

 # waffle

-Matlab to be installed. ffMDD.m reads in the synthetic earthquake recordings (shots.mat) and applies the full-field MDD code.
+The Matlab script JGR.m reads in the synthetic earthquake recordings, their direct P- and S-waves, and wavelet information from mat-file: V.mat.
+Next, elastodynamic full-field MDD (equation ) is applied to produce the two results in the manuscript (Figures 3e and 3k)

-For generating the synthetic earthquake recordings (shots.mat), follow these steps:

-1Go to github/janthorbecke

-2Install fdelmodc makewave and makemod on your pc.

-3Run scat.scr -> all shots generated

-Apply rotation with rotation.m, which generates the shots.mat

-apply ffmdd.m
+For generating synthetic earthquake recordings using fdelmodc: Install the finite-difference code, fdelmodc, developed by Jan Thorbecke.
+Source codes can be obtained directly from  https://github.com/JanThorbecke/OpenSource.
+More information and a fdelmodc-manual can be found on: https://janth.home.xs4all.nl/Software/Software.html.
+Elastodynamic double-couple responses can be generated with fdelmodc by using the shear-stress source Txz, which is selected with input parameter: source_type=2.
+In order to obtain responses to rotated double-couples, we additionally modelled responses of Txx and Tzz sources (source_type 4 and 3, respectively).